reneemcneil/azure-flask-lab/README.md

 - OS: Ubuntu 24.04
 - Status: Running
 - Public IP: 20.83.250.106
-TOP ERROR
+- Azure Bastion deployment failed
-Region is not available for Bastion deployments with the selected availability zones.
-Please modify your deployment to not use zones or use a different region.
-(Code: BastionRegionAzCapacityUnavailable)
+- Error: Region is not available for Bastion deployments with the selected availability zones
+- Code: BastionRegionAzCapacityUnavailable
+- This prevented browser-based VM access on the current computer